KNX-IOT/knx-iot.github.io/_pages/gs_device_simulation.md

 ## Introduction

-The Getting started with KNX IoT Point API Device Simulation guide shows how to:
+The getting started with KNX IoT Point API Device Simulation guide shows how to:

 - Get the source code
 - Compile the source code (stack examples)
-  - compile a LSAB commandline application (actuator) called `lsab_minimal_all`.
+  - compile an LSAB commandline application (actuator) called `lsab_minimal_all`.
-  - compile a LSSB commandline application (sensor - push button) called `lssb_minimal_all`.
+  - compile an LSSB commandline application (sensor - push button) called `lssb_minimal_all`.

 This Getting started guide does not need any specific hardware.